Budhaditya Mukherjee

-Pandit Budhaditya Mukherjee (बधादित्य मुरवर्जी) is an Indian classical sitar and surbahar maestro of the Imdadkhani gharana (school), recognizable by his intricate vocalic playing complemented by spectacular high speed playing.
+Pandit Budhaditya Mukherjee (बूधादित्य मुखार्जी) is an Indian classical sitar and surbahar maestro of the Imdadkhani gharana (school), recognizable by his intricate vocalic playing complemented by spectacular high speed playing.
 He holds a unique distinction of being the ever first artist (not just musician) in history to perform in the House of Commons, London.
 Famously proclaimed the "sitar artist of the century" by veena great Balachander, he has performed in thousands of concerts since the 1970s in India, America, Australia, the UAE, and almost all of Europe.

 Early years

 He was born in a musical family in Bhilai, India, in 1955, where his father was a senior official of the Bhilai Steel Plant.
 His father Acharya Pandit Bimalendu Mukherjee was trained in a plethora of instruments including the sitar, sarod, surbahar, rudra veena, sarangi, and vocal music.
 The senior Mukherjee often hosted veteran musicians at his home.
 In a video, Budhaditya recollects having sat on the lap of the legendary singer Ustad Bade Ghulam Ali Khan.

 When Budhaditya was five years old, Bimalendu Mukherjee started teaching him on a small sitar and trained him for several decades thereafter.

 In 1970, he won two national-level music competitions, and soon after was famously endorsed in glowing terms first by legendary film maker Satyajit Ray and then South Indian veena great Balachander, who proclaimed him "sitar artist of the century."
 In 1975, Budhaditya became a grade-A artist with All India Radio (he was promoted to top grade in 1986).
 During the 70s he became the first ever sitarist to play the tappa, a form of vocal music rolling with repeated high speed taans, and as of 2018, is probably the only sitarist to have effectively presented the tappa.
 He graduated as a First Class Metallurgical Engineer from National Institute of Technology, Raipur, while already a performing artist.
 During college, he is said to have written an exam right after arriving from the airport after performing.
 His son, Bijoyaditya, was born in 1984, and started training with Bimalendu and Budhaditya at the age of 5.